What is Suffering?

 A liberated person's mind, while they can still enjoy food, fragrances, etc., sees through these distortions and enhancements in perception and thoughts as fabrications.
 Their mind does not grasp or react to other people's words or actions, or any part of existence based on these fabrications.
 Instead, they see the underlying reality, that the Five Aggregates are undependable, fabricated and not self, rendering perceptions and thoughts harmless.

 In the same way that people cling to desirable attributes, we also cling to the unpleasant aspects of existance.
-For example, instead of seeing the underlying reality of experiences, we cling to their unpleasant features; we may, for example, develop an aversion to eating healthy food simply because it does not have the delicious attribute, ignoring the long-term health problems and suffering that may be created by unhealthy eating.
+For example, instead of seeing the underlying reality of experiences, we cling to their perceived unpleasant features; we may, for example, develop an aversion to eating healthy food simply because it does not have the delicious attribute, ignoring the long-term health problems and suffering that may be created by unhealthy eating.

 Also, when experiencing unpleasant sensations, we grasp and cling to the unpleasantness of the experience instead of seeing and understanding the underlying reality, which causes more stress, discomfort or suffering.